redcode/Z80/README.md

 ## Installation from sources

+### Prerequisites

 You will need [CMake](https://cmake.org) v3.14 or later to build the package and, optionally, recent versions of [Doxygen](https://www.doxygen.nl), [Sphinx](https://www.sphinx-doc.org) and [Breathe](https://www.breathe-doc.org) to compile the documentation.
 Also, make sure that you have [LaTeX](https://www.latex-project.org) with PDF support installed on your system if you want to generate the documentation in PDF format.

-The emulator requires some types and macros included in [Zeta](https://zeta.st), a dependency-free, [header-only](https://en.wikipedia.org/wiki/Header-only) library used to retain compatibility with most C compilers.
-Install Zeta or extract its [source code tarball](https://zeta.st/download) to the root directory of the Z80 project or its parent directory.
-Zeta is the sole dependency; the emulator is a freestanding implementation and as such does not depend on the [C standard library](https://en.wikipedia.org/wiki/C_standard_library).
+The Z80 library requires some types and macros included in [Zeta](https://zxe.io/software/Zeta), a [header-only](https://en.wikipedia.org/wiki/Header-only), dependency-free library used for portability reasons.
+Install Zeta or extract its [source code tarball](https://zxe.io/software/Zeta/download) to the root directory of the Z80 project or its parent directory.
+Zeta is the sole dependency; the emulator does not depend on the [C standard library](https://en.wikipedia.org/wiki/C_standard_library).

+Lastly, the package includes two testing tools.
+The first one runs various Z80-specific tests for [CP/M](https://en.wikipedia.org/wiki/CP/M) and [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum) and will use [libzip](https://libzip.org) and [zlib](https://zlib.net) if they are available on your system.
+The second tool is for [unit tests in JSON format](https://github.com/SingleStepTests/z80) and requires the [cJSON](https://github.com/DaveGamble/cJSON) and [Z80InsnClock](https://zxe.io/software/Z80InsnClock) libraries.
+Building these tools is optional.

+### Configure

 Once the prerequisites are met, create a directory and run `cmake` from there to prepare the build system: